top of page

 5. Get local, get small, get real.

 Big problems can feel too big.
-But there’s power in small actions.
+But there's power in small actions.
 Voting.
 Donating.
 Volunteering.
-Supporting community care.
+Showing up for your neighbors.
 Even just talking to someone with curiosity instead of debate-mode can make a dent.

-🌱 You Don’t Have to Fix the World to Be Part of Its Healing
+You Don’t Have to Break the Rules — or Fix the World — to Be Part of Its Healing

-We are living in a time where people in power often get away with things the rest of us couldn’t dream of doing.
+We are living in a time where it can feel like people in power get away with things the rest of us couldn't dream of doing.
 That truth can shake you.
 It can make you feel helpless.
 It can make you want to check out.

 But you don't have to choose between staying informed and staying well.